 Connecticut’s original name “Quinnehtuckqut,” or land of the winding tidal rivers, is a paradise for canoers and kayakers.
 And while whitewater is a bit hard to come by, in northwestern Connecticut there can be a very short, but excellent, springtime rafting season on the Housatonic where paddlers can find a 2-mile, Class IV stretch of challenging whitewater.
 Mostly, however, paddlers opt for the more reliable 10-mile stretch of scenic, do-it-yourself rafting near the picturesque New England town of West Cornwall.

 8) Florida: Suwanee River

-While Florida may not have mountain ranges and the accompanying whitewater, the state does have incredible scenery with the occasional spicy interlude of whitewater.
+While Florida “rafting trips” or more float trips and may not have mountain ranges and the accompanying whitewater, the state does have incredible scenery with the occasional spicy interlude of whitewater for kayakers and canoeists.
 Take the Suwanee River through Big Shoals State Park, which features the biggest rapids in the entire state.
 Most river users opt for lazy floats and picnics on riverside sandy beaches through the state park and a portage around Big Shoals rapid.
-However, the Class II-III rapid could also be the highlight of your day if you seek a whitewater punch for your day of Florida rafting.
+However, this Class II-III rapid is a fun whitewater punch for paddlers.